mdiez/pyCZDS/README.md

 c = CZDSClient(username, password)
 ```

-The client handles the authorization against the API transparently.
-It will log in with the first call of any method, and will retain the acquired token for subsequent requests.
+The client handles the authentication with the API transparently.
+It will authenticate with the first call of any method, and will retain the acquired token for subsequent requests.
 When the token expires, it will renew the authentication automatically.

 ### Getting zonefile download links
-The following command will retrieve a list of all zonefiles your account is authorized to access.
+The following command will retrieve a list of all zonefiles the account is authorized to access.
 It returns a `list` with the respective URLs.

 ```
 print(c.get_zone_download_links())